 Your first bit should always be set to the largest possible bit size you can use to complete a project.
 In this case, we are going to use a .25” (¼”) bit to carve this sign.
 However, this large bit won’t carve some of the finer details.

 Instead of using the small bit, we will carve as much of the design with the first, larger bit—the roughing bit—and then finish the project with the smaller—detail—bit.

 When selecting your detail bit, it’s still important to select the largest possible bit you can use to complete a job.
-For this project, I could use a 1/32” bit or a 1/16” bit, but a 1/8” bit is too large to get all the necessary details.
+For this project, I could use a 1/32” bit, a 1/16” bit or a V Bit.
+A 1/8” bit is too large to carve all the necessary details.